Cavity-induced quantum droplets: Introduction

-Recently, quantum droplets have been established as a new quantum state of matter.
-Unlike Helium droplets, they are realized in weakly interacting dilute atom gases, making them much easier to study theoretically.
-Their discovery in Bose-Bose mixtures was sparked by the seminal theoretical prediction of Petrov \cite{petrov2015quantum} that, in such a system, the competition between intra- and inter-species contact interactions can cause the mean-field energy functional to become unstable.
-At the same time, the zero-point motion of the Bogoliubov excitations of the mixture, captured by the Lee-Huang-Yang (LHY) corrections \cite{lee1957eigenvalues}, stabilizes the system.
-For a given particle density $n$, the competition between the unstable mean-field energy $\propto n^2$ and the stabilizing LHY term $\propto n^{5/2}$ establishes an equilibrium for which the system pressure vanishes for finite $n$ in the thermodynamic limit.
+Recently, quantum droplets have been identified as a unique quantum state of matter.
+In contrast to helium droplets, they are formed in weakly interacting dilute atom gases.
+Their discovery in Bose-Bose mixtures was initiated by the seminal prediction of Petrov \cite{petrov2015quantum} that the competition between intra- and inter-species contact interactions can cause the mean-field energy functional to become unstable.
+Simultaneously, the zero-point motion of the Bogoliubov excitations of the mixture, as captured by the Lee-Huang-Yang (LHY) corrections \cite{lee1957eigenvalues}, stabilizes the system.
+For a given particle density $n=N/V$, the competition between the unstable mean-field energy $\propto n^2$ and the stabilizing LHY term $\propto n^{5/2}$ establishes an equilibrium for which the system pressure vanishes for finite $n$ in the thermodynamic limit.
 Such a droplet realization is of the type (D1).
-These self-bound quantum droplets of finite size are described by an extended Gross-Pitaevskii equation, where the LHY corrections are incorporated via a local density approximation \cite{petrov2015quantum}.
-Experimental realizations of quantum droplets were not only reported in Bose-Bose mixtures \cite{cabrera2018quantum,semeghini2018self,skov2021observation} but likewise in dilute Bose gases with dipolar interaction \cite{ferrier2016observation,pfau-nature,chomaz2022dipolar}.
+These self-bound quantum droplets of finite size are described by an extended Gross-Pitaevskii equation, where the LHY corrections are included via a local density approximation \cite{petrov2015quantum}.
+Experimental realizations were not only reported in Bose-Bose mixtures \cite{cabrera2018quantum,semeghini2018self,skov2021observation} but likewise in dilute Bose gases with dipolar interaction \cite{ferrier2016observation,pfau-nature,chomaz2022dipolar}.
 The extended Gross-Pitaevskii equation including the dipolar LHY correction \cite{schutzhold2006mean,lima2011quantum,lima2012beyond} also serves as the theoretical framework for their description \cite{wachtler2016quantum,bisset2016ground}.
-Importantly, dipolar BECs host the roton mode, which was predicted in 2003 \cite{roton-prediction1,roton-prediction2} and later verified experimentally \cite{chomaz2018observation,petter2019probing}.
-This mode is related to phase-coherently coupled quantum droplets realizing a supersolid state of matter \cite{supersolid1,supersolid2,supersolid3}, which exists only in a narrow parameter window for sufficiently large $N$.
-Apart from three-dimensional quantum droplets, also two- and one-dimensional ones are studied \cite{Petrov2016,Ilg,jia2022expansion}.
-One-dimensional mixture droplets represent an effective model adhering to (D2) \cite{Petrov2016}. \\
+Importantly, dipolar Bose-Einstein condensates (BECs) host the roton mode, which was predicted in 2003 \cite{roton-prediction1,roton-prediction2} and later verified experimentally \cite{chomaz2018observation,petter2019probing}.
+Besides three-dimensional quantum droplets, two- and one-dimensional ones are also studied \cite{Petrov2016,Ilg,jia2022expansion}.
+One-dimensional mixture droplets represent an effective model corresponding to (D2) \cite{Petrov2016}. \\